Rhotimee/Cryptocurrency-in-local-currency/README.md

 # Cryptocurrency-in-local-currency
-This is a CLI script that converts any cryptocurrency to your local currency The price for the crypto was fetched from CoinmarketCap and That for the local currency was fetched from currencylayer via their API's
+This is a CLI script that converts any cryptocurrency to your local currency.
+The price for the crypto was fetched from CoinmarketCap and Price for the local currency was fetched from currencylayer.

+Data's were fetched via API.

 ### Usage
 you only need two arguement